 Justin Dues Justin Dues

-Tax The Rich - Redeem the American Dream by Eliminating America’s Billionaire Class
+Tax The Rich - Eliminating America’s Billionaire Class

 The billionaire class has a choice: invest in the America that made their wealth possible or undermine democracy to preserve their power.
 So far, many have chosen the latter.
 But history shows that when ordinary people demand accountability and fairness, systemic change is possible.